 On the other hand, in overpopulated Cairo, slums double the trouble for their residents.
 Residents of Cairo slums lack proper infrastructure, services, and sometimes secure tenures, but are also plagued with the social stigma of marginalization and social isolation associated with living or having relatives living in slums.
 Residents pay this as a price for the advantages of being centrally located in the capital and being well-connected to sources of employment and livelihood.

 However, there are also other kinds of informal housing that don’t necessarily need to be in an informal settlement or slum.
-According to a 2014 report titled “Egypt’s Strategy for Dealing with Slums,” rental and in-kind use of units is also largely informal.
+According to a 2014 report titled “Egypt’s Strategy for Dealing with Slums,” rental and in-kind use of units are also largely informal.
 These are units offered by verbal contracts outlining the in-kind use of rooms by doormen, for example.
 Also, doormen often offer rooms for rent on rooftops or basements, keeping them out of sight of absent landlords; naturally, these informal rentals do not come with any kind of secure tenure.

 In 2003, UN-Habitat’s “Global Campaign for Secure Tenure” launched to recognize slum dwellers and their organizations as partners in their campaign, and sought to promote their partnership with government as an essential tool for effective planning upgrading and for city management at large.
 The campaign encourages negotiation as an alternative to forced eviction, and the establishment of systems of tenure that minimize bureaucratic lags and the displacement of the urban poor by market forces.